1. Network connectivity in ADHD¶

 - Somatosensory network

-One study found reduced structure-function coupling in connection bundles between hubs (rich clubs?) and peripheral regions in ADHD.
+One study found reduced structure-function coupling in bundles of connections between hubs (rich clubs?) and peripheral regions in ADHD.
 This particularly affected connections between the fronto-parietal network and sensory networks.
-Reduced structure-function coupling correlated with increased ADHD symptoms and increased heterogeneity in neuronal noise variability across brain regions.
+Reduced structure-function coupling correlated with increased ADHD symptoms and increased heterogeneity in neuronal noise variability in brain regions.

-A study of ADHD children found that increased connectivity between mPFC and dlPFC at age 7 correlated with decreased attention by age 11.
+A study of ADHD children with ADHD found that increased connectivity between mPFC and dlPFC at age 7 correlated with decreased attention by age 11.

 1.1.5.
-Decreased connectivity sgACC-dlPFC predicted later anxiety/depression symptoms¶
+Reduced connectivity sgACC-dlPFC predicted later anxiety/depression symptoms¶

 A study of ADHD children with ADHD found that decreased connectivity between the subgenual anterior cingulate cortex (sgACC) relevant to moods and the dlPFC at age 7 correlated with increased internalizing symptoms (anxiety, depression) by age 11.

-One study found abnormalities in ADHD in the connectivity of the salience network, consisting of
+One study found deviations in the connectivity of the salience network in ADHD, consisting of

 - Right anterior insula